 We accept all major credit cards, including Visa, MasterCard, American Express, JCB, and Discover.
-Some electron and prepaid cards may not work, as determined by Stripe (see previous section for some info on Stripe).
-In most cases we cannot override this, however you are welcome to open a Support ticket, if you have no other payment method, and we will try to assist.
+Some electron and prepaid cards may not work, as Stripe determined (see the previous section for some info on Stripe).
+In most cases, we cannot override this.
+However, you are welcome to open a support ticket if you have no other payment method and try to assist.

 We do not accept Apple Pay, Google Pay, PayPal, or cryptocurrencies at this time, but that may change in the future!

 Paperspace issues an Authorization Hold transaction every time a card is added or re-added.
-Authorization Holds also occur whenever an Hourly Subscription VM is created on an account that is new and/or has not established billing history with Paperspace.
+Authorization Holds also occur whenever an Hourly Subscription VM is created on a new and/or has not established billing history with Paperspace.
 These transactions happen automatically, and they are typically released immediately upon success.